 The acquisition of equipment would have no direct impact on soils.
 Leak detection equipment, line locators, and electrofusion processors would have no effect on soils as there is no ground disturbance involved with this type of equipment.
 When mobile compression/gas recovery equipment is used to capture gas, it is incumbent upon operators to use equipment in a responsible manner resulting in no adverse impacts to soils.
-Hydro excavation equipment liquifies the soils in a very specific area and then the slurry is vacuumed up into the truck for appropriate removal and disposal.
-The precise digging and removal of soil and debris can result in a lower impact on soils when compared to open trenching methods and therefore, it is important for operators to use the equipment responsibly.
 Where the use of purchased equipment leads to identifying leaks requiring repairs, operators are responsible for ensuring soils are stabilized and best management practices are followed while repairs are being completed.